Zakhmi Aurat

 Zakhmi Aurat (English : Wounded Woman) is a 1988 Indian Hindi drama movie starring Dimple Kapadia and Raj Babbar and directed by Avtar Bhogal.
 Kapadia plays Kiran Dutt, a police officer who is subject to a gang rape and when the judicial system fails to convict the criminals, unites with other rape victims to castrate the rapists in revenge.

-The film is inspired by the 1986 X-rated thriller The Ladies Club by Janet Greek.
+The film is inspired by the 1986 American thriller The Ladies Club by Janet Greek.

 Plot

 The film is about women who have been raped and how they get revenge by castrating the rapists.
 Kiran Dutt is a woman police officer who is gang raped by three goons in gruesome fashion - her jeans and panty flung on the fan, her hands and legs spread wide apart and tied to bed posts, as testimony to the ghastly act taking place below.
 In the film the victim's trust in the Indian judicial system is shattered when despite her testimony, her rapists walk free.
 She decides to punish the rapists by forming a gang of wronged women and the modus operandi is to first identify the rapists, trap them and then castrate them one by one.